 👎You May Have to Cross-Promote on Other Platforms

 Because it’s gotten more competitive, you may find a disproportionate amount of your time will need to be spent driving traffic to your shop in other ways.
 You could do this through an email list, a blog if you have one, online forums, or social media channels.

-This book I got back in 2013 talks about different means of marketing and promotion – trouble is, things are always changing.
-You will definitely want to brush up on up-to-date marketing strategies .
+As things are always changing. you will definitely want to brush up on up-to-date marketing strategies .

 There is also a paid ads function on Etsy; which can help your items get a little more exposure: You can set the bid for whatever amount you’re willing to spend to get a higher placement in search results.
 You can always adjust the bid later on when you get a baseline for how they’re performing.

 This.
 Big bugaboo – I’m not the only seller who gets frustrated by this apparently – all the different algorithm changes that go on periodically.
 I’m of the mindset “If it ain’t broke, don’t fix it” but when it’s not your platform, you don’t have that kind of control over things.😖